Protypotherium: Paleobiology

 Protypotherium was mainly a herbivore, but it is possible that Protypotherium fed occasionally on carrion as well.
 The dental microwear of Protypotherium is consistent with the interpretation that it was an herbivore and is indicative of the fact that its predominant feeding mode was browsing.
+The body mass of P. australe makes it likely to have been a browser, though grass may have nonetheless formed some component of its diet.
 The legs clearly show robust nail phalanges, thanks to which the animal could dig burrows or modify those abandoned by other animals.

 A 2021 study concerning numerous fossils of the teeth of various species of Protypotherium showed that there is a trend in the preservation of tooth pattern, increase in size and decrease in number of species over time.
 This could be correlated with a global trend of cooling temperatures, indicating a deterioration of paleoenvironmental conditions during the Miocene.
 There also appears to have been a latitude shift in the distributional range of these animals: from Lower Miocene Patagonia to northern areas of South America towards the end of the Miocene.